R&D Tax Relief Changes

 If you have any questions about these changes or are looking for help understanding how they impact your business, our experts would be happy to help.
 Just leave us a message, and one of our team will be with you shortly

-SME R&D Tax Relief decrease
+Cuts to SME R&D Tax Relief

-The government has reduced the enhancement rate from 130% to 86%.
-It has also reduced the surrender rate from 14.5% to 10% for non-R&D-intensive SMEs.
+It has reduced the enhancement rate from 130% to 86% and the surrender rate from 14.5% to 10%.

 Financial Position Relief Before 1 April 2023 Relief From 1 April 2023 Change